Erdogan urges Europe to revive Turkish EU membership talks in exchange for Swedish NATO accession

 However, as a member of NATO, Erdogan's government has postponed ratifying Sweden's accession to the alliance, saying the administration in Stockholm needs to do more to crack down on Kurdish militants and other groups.
 A series of anti-Turkey and anti-Islam protests in Sweden's capital raised doubts that an agreement to satisfy Turkey's demands could be reached before the NATO summit.

 Turkey's delays on Sweden's accession have irritated other NATO allies including the United States.
-Biden's national security adviser, Jake Sullivan, confirmed Sunday that Biden and Erdogan had spoken earlier that day about Sweden's NATO membership among other issues and had agreed to meet in Vilnius for further talks.
-Sullivan didn't mention the EU membership issue.
+Biden's national security adviser, Jake Sullivan, confirmed Sunday that Biden and Erdogan had spoken about Sweden's NATO membership among other issues and had agreed to meet in Vilnius for further talks.

 “If it happens after Vilnius — we’re confident it will happen,” he said.
 “We don’t regard this as something that is fundamentally in doubt.
 This is a matter of timing.
 The sooner the better.”